asiahaslam/simon/README.md

 This deliverable demonstrates using a database service, MongoDB, to persistently save data.

 My notes: I learned about using MongoDB to store data.
 Adding that functionality changed less things than I expected.
 I'm still figuring out how to use this on my startup project.

+# simon-login

+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.

+My notes: I am excited to add login abilities to my startup.
+I always wondered how website logins worked on the backend so it has been helpful to see the Simon code.